appwrite/demos-for-react/example-cropping/README.md

             setCurrentPage={(currentPage) => setCurrentPage(!currentPage)}
           />
 ```
-it takes four props which is
+It takes four props which is

 - ```appwrite``` to connect to appwrite server using sdk
 - ```currentPage``` the state of login or sign up